htwangtw/talks/konmari-your-data.md

 ### Suggested content in `README`
 - The organisation tree
-- Description of basic rules (i.e. create analysis in your own folder)
+- Description of basic rules (i.e. create analysis in your folder)

 ---